jakobzhao/web-crawler/README.md

 [your_repository]
     │readme.md
     ├─assets
-    │      twsearch-result-1.csv
+    │      ytsearch-result-1.csv
-    │      twsearch-result-2.csv
+    │      ytsearch-result-2.csv
-    │      twsearch-result-n.csv // the number n depends on how many locations you have explored.
+    │      ytsearch-result-n.csv // the number n depends on how many locations you have explored.
     ├─img
     |      wordcloud-1.png
     |      wordcloud-2.png